A Veterans Guide to VA Loans in Texas 2026

 Presbyterian Night Shelter – Veterans Services, Fort Worth

-Provides emergency and transitional housing options specifically for veterans.
+Provides emergency and transitional housing options specifically for Veterans.

-- Offers job training and placement services to help veterans transition into permanent housing.
+- Offers job training and placement services to help Veterans transition into permanent housing.

-- Focuses on addressing homelessness among veterans in the area.
+- Focuses on addressing homelessness among Veterans in the area.
 Explore Presbyterian Night Shelter Services

 Tarrant County Homeless Coalition – Veterans Housing Support, Fort Worth

-The coalition assists veterans in finding permanent housing solutions and accessing supportive services.
+The coalition assists Veterans in finding permanent housing solutions and accessing supportive services.

 - Provides housing navigation and application support.